Harpreet-kaur786/Bath-and-Beauty-website/README.md

 •	Form Labels: Included labels for all form elements to improve navigation with screen readers.
 •	Keyboard Navigation: Ensured that the website can be fully navigated using a keyboard.

-05. Search Engine Optimization (SEO) Strategies
+6. Search Engine Optimization (SEO) Strategies:
    To improve our website's search engine ranking, we employed the following SEO strategies:
 •	Meta Tags: Included relevant meta tags such as title, description, and keywords on each page to improve visibility in search engine results.
 •	Alt Text for Images: Provided descriptive alt text for images to help search engines understand the content of the images.
 •	Clean URLs: Used descriptive and clean URLs to improve indexing by search engines.